sabinecelina/Reality_Capture/_posts/2025-03-01-cutting-edge-3dgs.md

 - **For browser-based Gaussian Splatting** → **Polycam** (web app, easy entry point)

 If you want a **quick and free** way to experiment, **Scaniverse or Polycam Web** are great starting points.
 For those needing **higher-quality outputs** with additional control, **Luma AI or KIRI Engine** are strong choices.
 If **local processing is a must**, then **Postshot** is the best solution—especially for users with an RTX GPU.

+# Let’s Dive In – A Closer Look at Each Tool

+Now that you have a bird’s-eye view, let’s break it down: how each tool works, what it’s best for, and how you can start using it today.

 ## Scaniverse – The Easiest Way to Splat (iOS & Android)